+fixedTPM setting in Object's fixedParent

+parent object CLEAR SET SET Comments

+CLEAR CLEAR

+CLEAR SET fixedTPM is required to be CLEAR

+SET SET

+SET CLEAR CLEAR CLEAR CLEAR SET CLEAR SET C

+NOTE

-fixedTP M setting in Object's f fixedParent parent object CLEAR SET Comments CLEAR CLEAR ~ ~ if the parent's fixedTPM attribute is CLEAR, the child's CLEAR SET fixedTPM is required to be CLEAR SET SET ~ if the parent of an object has fixedTPM SET, then fixedParent SET CLEAR ~ and fixedTPM must have the same setting in the child(1)(2 NOTE 1) For purposes of this table, the parent of a Primary Object is considered to have a fixedTPM attribute that is always SET.
-If the parent has fixedTPM SET, then a child can be duplicable (fixedParent == CLEAR) or not (fixedParent == SET).
+1) For purposes of this table, the parent of a Primary Object is considered to have a fixedTPM attribute that is always SET.

+2) If the parent has fixedTPM SET, then a child can be duplicable (fixedParent == CLEAR) or not (fixedParent == SET).
 If the child is not duplicable, then it is required to have the same setting of fixedTPM as its parent.